strapi/documentation/docusaurus/docs/dev-docs/installation/cli.md

     </Tabs>

-2. The terminal will aks you whether you want to `Login/Signup` to Strapi Cloud (and start using your free 14-day trial projects), or `Skip` this step.
-Use arrow keys and press Enter to make your choice.
+2. The terminal will ask you whether you want to `Login/Signup` to Strapi Cloud (and start using your free 14-day trial projects), or `Skip` this step.
+Use arrow keys and press `Enter` to make your choice.
 If you choose to skip this step, you will need to [host the project yourself](#skipping-the-strapi-cloud-login-step).

 2. The terminal will ask you a few questions.
 For each of them, if you press `Enter` instead of typing something, the default answer (Yes) will be used: